Xolof/convert2webp/README.md

 A minimalist plugin for converting JPEG and PNG images to WEBP.
 One click, no bloat.

 ## Description
+This plugin lets you convert all of your JPEG and PNG files to WEBP with one click.

 ## Installation
+1. Upload this directory to your Wordpress plugins directory.
+2. Activate the plugin in the 'Plugins' menu in WordPress

 ## Changelog